OpenIE-HelperCodes/OpenIEDemo1/README.md

 The project has been made with version v4.2.1, & downloaded the zip from https://github.com/knowitall/openie/archive/v4.2.1.zip.

-Run sbt -J-Xmx2700M clean compile assembly
+Run 'sbt -J-Xmx2700M clean compile assembly'

 Add the jar(openie-4.2.1/target/scala-2.10/openie-assembly-4.2.1.jar) to the project classpath.